Sacred-Protocol/sacred-relayer-v0/DEPLOY.md

 The `docker-compose-*.yml` files contain the deployment configurations.
 It builds services for each network, a redis instance for the environment, and provides an HTTPS terminated NGINX proxy using LetsEncrypt or Self signed certificates.

-For v0 Secrets are stored in github build environment and written to the VPS environment on deploy
+For v0, secrets are stored in github build environment and written to the VPS environment on deploy

 The `certs` folder is used for the proxy-companion setup when using the `-dev-lb` and `-local`.
 These should not be used in production